CSA Share FAQ

 Catena Farm is not certified organic.
-This is mainly because we are currently on a short-term rental plot of land and it cannot be certified in the amount of time we are farming it.
+This is because we are currently on a short-term rental plot of land and it cannot be certified in the amount of time we are farming it.
 In the future, when we have purchased our own piece of land, we will consider becoming certified organic.
 Despite this, we want our customers to know that we grow food for you, your family, and ourselves in the most socially responsible and environmentally conscious ways possible.
 We wholeheartedly reject using any kind of synthetic spray, herbicide, or fertilizer, and our farming practices go over and above the organic standards set out by the Canadian government.

 While we support organic certification and the trust in which it's label brings, we feel it's more important to know who grows your food, be able to ask them questions face-to-face, go and visit the farm, and eat a carrot straight from the ground knowing you haven't eaten anything that would harm you or the surrounding natural environment.
 Labels are great and they make things easier when trying to make the right decisions for yourself, your loved ones, and the environment, but the best thing we can all do is make real life connections and take part in the food system which we depend on.

 What if there are veggies I don't want included in my basket?
+Can it be customized?

 If you choose to omit certain items from your CSA share please note that on these weeks you may receive double of an item(s) in your basket, not necessarily a different item.
 This will be up to the farmers and the availability of produce.